 Kronos also appointed a being called Eon to wait for Captain Marvel and give him the tools he needed to defeat Thanos.
 Meanwhile, it was Thanos' plan to destroy the solar system as a gift to his love, Death.
 He needed a powerful weapon to do this.
 He'd heard of the Cosmic Cube (The Tesseract in the Avengers Movie) and would use its reality-altering powers to give him the might he needed to wipe out the solar system.
 The location of the cube was trapped in the mind of Captain Marvel's alter ego, Rick Jones.

 Thanos was successfully able to use the cosmic cube to make himself God.
 However, before he could use the cube to wipe out all life in the solar system, he was defeated by Captain Marvel, as he was still drawing power from the cube and could not sustain godhood without the energy of worshippers.

 Loses the gauntlet after he merges with Eternity to Nebula

 Now, he was desperate to win her favor again.
 In this scheme, he was going to give Death all the souls of a galaxy.
 In this, he was going to take all of the soul gems and power an annihilation device to destroy the stars from Earth's sun.

 He forms an alliance with the hero known as Adam Warlock.
-While Thanos is able to acquire several of the other soul gems, he wisely keeps away from Warlock's as his is the only one with almost vampiric tenancies to absorb souls.
-Before Thanos can double cross Warlock, Pip the Troll (Warlock's sidekick) learns of his plan.
-Thanos finds Pip and with just a fraction of his power lobotomizes Pip.
+While Thanos is able to acquire several of the other soul gems, he wisely keeps away from Warlock's as his is the only one with almost vampiric tendencies to absorb souls.
+Before Thanos can double-cross Warlock, Pip the Troll (Warlock's sidekick) learns of his plan.
+Thanos finds Pip and with just a fraction of his power lobotomizes him.

 Here is where we see Thanos' true feats of physical strength as he was able to fend off Thor and The Thing SIMULTANEOUSLY.